Teradata Heuristics – How Skew improves the Estimations

 Altogether: Heuristics are a bad way to estimate the cardinality of retrieve steps.

-The Optimizer’s Toolkit to improve Estimations
+The Optimizer’s Toolkit to Improve Estimations

 COLLECT STATISTICS ON The_Table COLUMN first_column;